niftylettuce/node-punchfork/Readme.md

 **NOTE**: THIS IS A WORK IN PROGRESS, UNSTABLE, DO NOT TRY USING!

-Node.js library for accessing [Punchfork's API](http://punchfork.com/api).
+Node.js library to access [Punchfork's API](http://punchfork.com/api).

 ## Quick start